jsahlsa/Joe-Sahlsa-Home/src/blog/style guide.md

 Making a style guide is an intimidating proposition for me for a couple reasons.
 Firstly, I have never really created a proper one before, and secondly, it is for my own project, so I have more skin in the game.
 I'd ultimately like to get some sort of standard process in place that I could use for future projects.
 I think the best approach for me is to break it up into small sections that are more easily digestible.

 Right now my site is just posts and a landing page.
 The post pages should be pretty straightforward, but for the landing page I want to make something cool.
-Right now I think I'll use [figma](https://www.figma.com) to wireframe everything.
+Right now I think I'll use [figma](https://www.figma.com) to wire-frame everything.
 I am going to use [google material design](https://material.io/design) to assist in creating a color theme.
 For fonts I am just going to bop around and try to find something cool.
 Nothing too out there, and probably two families tops.
 I may create an svg in illustrator for my landing page.

 ## Setting up the CSS